 Canada has strict laws in place that govern the use, possession, purchase and sale of Firearms and Weapons.
 Under the Criminal Code of Canada, the unregistered use, possession, and trafficking carry some of the most serious sentences and penalties under our law.
 Many if not all Firearms offences have significant mandatory custodial sentences.

-Brampton Firearm & Weapons Charge Lawyer
+Firearm & Weapons Charge Lawyer in Brampton

 Criminal Code of Canada – Sections that deal with ‘Firearms & Weapons Offences’